zdendyak/meanweather/README.md

 Angular app was developed as a separate app and was integrated in ExpressJS app.

-In /public/angweather run npm install && ng build
+So, in /public/angweather build angular app with npm install && ng build --prod

-To start all app after commands above in root directory run npm install && npm start
+To start all app, after commands above in root directory run npm install && npm start

 Attention!!
-Add config/index.js in root folder with code:

-const port = process.env.PORT || 8080;
-const apiKey = 'YOUR_API_KEY';
-const apiUrl = 'YOUR_API_URL';
-const twitterConsumerKey ='YOUR_TWITTER_CONSUMER_KEY';
-const twitterConsumerSecret = 'YOUR_TWITTER_CONSUMER_SECRET';
-const twitterAccessToken = 'YOUR_TWITTER_ACCESS_TOKEN';
-const twitterAccessTokenSecret = 'YOUR_TWITTER_ACCESS_TOKEN_SECRET';

-module.exports = {
-  port: port,
-  apiKey: apiKey,
-  apiUrl: apiUrl,
-  twitterAccessToken: twitterAccessToken,
-  twitterAccessTokenSecret: twitterAccessTokenSecret,
-  twitterConsumerKey: twitterConsumerKey,
-  twitterConsumerSecret: twitterConsumerSecret
-}
+App need some configuration data in config/index.js file